FeMotta/angular-first-proj/README.md

 ## Projeto

-Desenvolvido através do curso de `Angular 6: The Big Picture` no Pluralsight com o professor Joe Eames
+Desenvolvido através do curso de `Angular 6: The Big Picture` no Pluralsight com a professora Deborah Kurata3